gorhom/react-native-bottom-sheet/website/docs/hooks.md

 ## useBottomSheetScrollableCreator

-A custom hook that creates a scrollable component for third-party libraries like `LegendList` or `FlashList` to integrate the interaction and scrolling behaviors with th BottomSheet component.
+A custom hook that creates a scrollable component for third-party libraries like `LegendList` or `FlashList` to integrate the interaction and scrolling behaviors with the BottomSheet component.

 ```tsx
 import React from 'react';